 Conducting

-Wilhelm Reider Award in Music
+Wilhelm Rieder Award in Music

-In memory of her father, Wilhelm Rieder, Anne Rieder has established an endowment fund of $14,000 to support graduate students in the Marcel A. Desautels Faculty of Music.
+In memory of her father, Wilhelm Rieder, Anne Rieder has established an endowment fund to support graduate students in the Marcel A. Desautels Faculty of Music.
 The available annual interest generated by the fund will be used to offer a bursary to a student who:

 1. has demonstrated excellence and promise in their major applied area;